KopiasCsaba/ccp_audio_system_manual/for_technicians/settingup.md

     * Then wait until it finishes the initialization.
     * Then press the button marked as 2.
     * Then press the button marked as 3.

-It should read "SLOW" and "C".
+* It should read "SLOW" and "C", as on the image.
+* Put it to the counter and watch it always.
 <br clear="right" style="clear:right"/>

-* Put it to the counter and watch it always.
+<div style="page-break-after: always;"></div>

 ## Prepare the headset